urielmagtibay/DATAPRE-MCO3/README.md

 |*	|Strength of Typhoon|	Symbol|
 |Date	|Period of Storm Formation	|Days, Months, Years|

+## Data Set List Countries and their coordinates
+The data set for the list of countries and their coordinates were gathered from Github.

-### III.
+#### III.
 Data Dictionary for Countries and their coordinates dataset

 |Variable|	Definition|	Key|
 |---------|---------------------|-------|